steven-exarcos/pass-documentation/infrastructure-documenation/deployment/github-cicd.md

         required: true
 ```

-## AWS / EKS Integration
+## AWS Integration

-To interact with AWS services, including EKS (Elastic Kubernetes Service), you'll need to set up appropriate secrets and use AWS-specific actions in your workflows.
+To interact with AWS services, including ECR (Elastic Container Registry), you'll need to set up appropriate secrets and use AWS-specific actions in your workflows.

 ### Setting up AWS Credentials